pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Service funktioiden virheilmoitusten dokumentointi
-- Change Shopping cart: remove updateShopping cart and replace with add/remove to/from shopping cart, precondition for adding, salesitem is forSale.
+- Change Shopping cart: remove updateShopping cart and replace with add/remove to/from shopping cart, precondition for adding, salesitem is forSale.`
 - Testaa eri orderitem state updated ja tsekkaa viimeisen jälkeen, että salesitem state = forSale
 - Possible to delete order if all of the orderitems are toBeDelivered, tarkista delete precondition jsonpath.query(item, 'orderItems[?(@.state != "toBeDelivered")]')
   -pre operation hooks to update salesitems to forSale
     hooks: { items: orderItems, hook: ({salesItemId}] => updateSalesItemStateTo(salesItemId, 'forSale')
+- If include/exclude removes a subentity, don't join that data
+- Only require needed validations if type is not entity and it's type is not used in any services' any function as argument

 - Prometheus metrics (Opentelemetry)
 - Jaeger tracing (Opentelemetry)